ROCHAT-B/Test/README.md

 *   2 VMs (Windows or Linux)
 *   each VM has a public IP address
 *   the SafeKit free trial is installed in both VMs
-*   a mirror module is configured in both VMs
+*   a SafeKit mirror module is configured in both VMs

 In term of load balancer, this template deploys: